Low barrier of entry

 - Do not all files local to your computer (that are not needed to be shared) to the repository

-- Rebase frequently to pull in changes from the development branch
+- Rebase frequently to pull in changes from the upstream

 - Commit your changes